Mixed Vegetable Medley

 • Chop the eggplant into 1″ cubes.

-• If mushrooms are small, just trim the stem, however if they’re quite large, you may need to halve or quarter them for the vegetable medley.
+• If mushrooms are small, trim the stem; however, if they’re pretty large, you may need to halve or quarter them for the vegetable medley.

 • Cut the onions into a large dice.